finroly/mykhata_roadmap/README.md

 - Create charts for payments

-- Add option to track payments informations.
+- Add option to track payments information.

 - Add option to re-generate payments for pending payments